Noussour/Vellum/README.md

-Task 1: Implement Soft Deletes
+Your Actionable Vellum Roadmap: The Path Forward Implement Soft Deletes
-Goal 🥅: To add a non-destructive delete feature, allowing documents to be marked as "deleted" and later restored.

-Implementation Plan:

-Add deleted_at: Optional[datetime.datetime] = None to the VellumBaseModel.

-Create a soft_delete(id) method in the repository that sets the deleted_at field to the current time.

-Create a restore(id) method that unsets the deleted_at field.

-Modify get, find, and find_one to automatically filter out documents where deleted_at is not None.

-Add an include_deleted: bool = False parameter to those read methods to allow fetching of deleted documents.
+Goal: Add soft_delete() and restore() methods, and have reads automatically ignore deleted documents.

+Build the Expressive Update API

+Goal: Create the Vellum.U update builder for safe, atomic operations like $inc and $push.

-Task 2: High-Performance Bulk Operations
+Add High-Performance Bulk Operations
-Goal ⚡: To provide a highly efficient way to handle many documents at once, reducing database roundtrips.

-Implementation Plan:

-Implement bulk_create(items: List[T]) using insert_many.

-Implement bulk_update(items: List[T]) using bulk_write.

-Implement bulk_delete(ids: List[UUID]).
+Goal: Implement bulk_create, bulk_update, and bulk_delete for efficient batch processing.

-Task 3: Advanced Type & Feature Support
+Enhance Type Support
-Goal 🎨: To enhance developer experience by seamlessly supporting more data patterns.

-Implementation Plan:

-Enum & Custom Types: Implement automatic conversion for Python Enums and an API for user-defined types.
+Goal: Add seamless handling for Python Enums and an API for user-defined custom types.

-Full-Text Search: Add a .search(text: str) repository method and allow text index definition in the model's Settings.

-Task 4: Advanced Integrations
-Goal 🔗: To integrate Vellum with other systems and advanced MongoDB features.

-Implementation Plan:
+Implement Database-Level Validation

+Goal: Automatically create MongoDB JSON Schema validation rules from model fields like unique=True.

+Add Geospatial Support

+Goal: Provide built-in GeoJSON types and a fluent query interface for location-based queries.

+Integrate Transaction Management

-Transaction Management: Create a transaction() context manager for ACID operations.
+Goal: Create a transaction() context manager for multi-document ACID operations.

-Caching Layer: Implement a @cache(ttl=...) decorator for read methods.
+Build Relationship Management

-Relationship Management: Create a Reference[T] type and fetch_related methods.
+Goal: Implement a Reference type and fetch_related methods to work with linked documents.

-Task 5: Production Readiness
-Goal 🚀: To finalize the library with tooling and documentation.

-Implementation Plan:

-FastAPI Utilities: Create Depends functions for easy repository injection.

-Schema Helpers: Build tools for data migrations (e.g., renaming fields).
+Add API & Performance Helpers

+Goal: Implement the @cache() decorator for caching and the .paginate() method for intelligent pagination.

+Integrate with Data Science Libraries

+Goal: Implement .to_pandas() and .to_polars() on query results.

+Finalize Developer Tooling

+Goal: Build the integrated asynchronous migration system, the in-memory testing mocks, and the FastAPI integration utilities.

+Benchmark and Document

-Benchmarking & Docs: Create performance tests and write the complete user guide.
+Goal: Create performance benchmarks and write the complete user guide and API reference for release.